Results for “liability reform”

 Michigan MPSC approved 1,332 MW of battery storage projects, including 332 MW to serve Oracle's data center, despite Attorney General pushback on data center contracts and utility rate approvals.

-April 2, 2026·Michigan Capitol·6 sources - elections
+April 2, 2026·Michigan Capitol·6 sources - governor

 Jocelyn Benson Proposes Banning Utility Political Spending in Michigan